What’s the Difference Between False Light vs Defamation?

 Although proving defamation seems like a simple and well-cut process, certain legal clauses inhibit claims from being identified as slander or libel:

-- A clause within this exists; if a defamatory statement is not inherently identified as an opinion and is published, you might have the grounds to sue someone for slander or libel.
+- However, if a false statement is not identified as an opinion, you may have the basis to sue for slander or libel.

 - With concerns to the First Amendment, any individual has a right to not be subjected to false statements that damage their character.